History of the Baldwin Park Unified School District

 Built in the early 1970s, the Children’s Center, has been used to house one of the State’s oldest ECE programs.
 In 1998, the center was named after Rachel Holliday, the program’s longtime director who retired that same year.
 Holliday had a vested interest in the community, as she was part of Baldwin Park High School’s first graduating class in 1954, and began working for the District at the age of 19 while attending Mt.
 San Antonio College.
 Under her leadership, the program gained much support and programs were expanded to provide needed services to the youngest members of the Baldwin Park Community.
 The goal of ECE is to reach every child, ages 0-5, within the community to ensure that they have the skills and knowledge to succeed in school and fulfill their dreams.

-Currently in the 2021-2022 school year, the Baldwin Park Unified School District has a K-12 enrollment of 12,000 students, and our mission is to ensure high achievement for ALL learners.
+The Baldwin Park Unified School District currently serves students from ECE to Adult Education, and our mission is to ensure high achievement for ALL learners.